phaer/nixos-android-builder/docs/docs.md

 1. The hosts EFI firmware boots into the Unified Kernel Image (`UKI`), verifying its cryptographic signature if secure boot is active.
 A service to check that Secure Boot is active runs early in the `UKI`s initial RAM disk (`initrd`).

-2. `ensure-secure-boot-enrollment.services`, asks EFI firmware about the current Secure Boot status.
+2. `ensure-secure-boot-enrollment.service`, asks EFI firmware about the current Secure Boot status.
   - If it is **active** and our image is booting succesfully, we trust the firmware here and continue to boot normally.
   - If it is in **setup** mode, we enroll certificates stored on our ESP.
 Setting the platform key disables setup mode automatically and reboot the machine right after.
   - If it is **disabled** or in any unknown mode, we halt the machine but don't power it off to keep the error message readable.